 We travelled down to Warrnambool on the west coast of Victoria to support Life Saving Victoria at their 2020 Junior State Championships, where more than 1,500 kids competed for medals.
 During a windy and cool long weekend, we supported LSV with training of their Safety and Emergency Management Officers for their state events, covering off on risk identification and mitigation, intelligent decision making and incident leadership.
 We were set to return to Lorne two weeks later to do it all again at their Senior Championships but this event has been cancelled due to the Coronavirus pandemic.

 Dragon Boats NSW take a proactive approach to improve the risk profiles and safety mechanisms of their events.
-We’ve developed an editable Safety Management Guide that details procedures and protocols to ensure health and safety risks are minimized so far as is reasonably practicable as part of DBNSW’s risk management planning and its duty under the workplace health and safety legislation.
+We’ve developed an editable Safety Management Guide that details procedures and protocols to ensure health and safety risks are minimised so far as is reasonably practicable as part of DBNSW’s risk management planning and its duty under the workplace health and safety legislation.
 This Guide can be used for large championships right through to local club regattas.
 More recently, we’ve supported the Board and CEO of DBNSW in the development of a quality “Return to Sport” Plan in readiness of the ease of COVID-19 restrictions.
 This will get their members back on the water safely!
+Risk Intelligence is retained to provide ongoing independent risk management and safety to the Board and Management Team of DBNSW.

 February is the Month of Love and Sydney Harbour Foreshore Authority engaged members of our team to provide a full risk and safety service for the duration of the event.
 The team created a risk profile and provided emergency response services that allowed the community to row 20 boats around Cockle Bay every evening.